Lipen/BioHack/lipen/workflow.md

 	* TODO: maybe put `1/r` in each window, where `r` = number of windows where according peak lies (the cake is a lie)

+	* TODO: do not count peaks with low height (need robust progressive threshold...)

-	> Seems like done...
+	> Done

-4. Countize (clusterize) as follows:
+3. Countize (clusterize) as follows:
 	* Pick number of windows: `k = 20` or more
 	* Window size: `w = ceil(n / k)`